 Phase 2 (June 17th): Select All Star Classes

-Phase 3 (TBD): Limited Recreational Classes and increased All Star Classes
+Phase 3 (October 12th): Limited Recreational Classes and increased All Star Classes

 Phase 4 (TBD): Increased Recreational and All Star Classes